simon-brooke/geocsv/README.md

 # geocsv

-GeoCSV is a wee tool to show comma-separated value data on a map.
+A wee tool to show comma-separated value data on a map.

 The CSV file must have